Semi-Supervised Dual-Stream Self-Attentive Adversarial Graph Contrastive Learning for Cross-Subject EEG-based Emotion Recognition: Introduction

 \section{Introduction}

-The field of affective computing is witnessing a rapid development of Electroencephalography (EEG)-based emotion recognition.
-However, current research efforts in this area are dominated by supervised learning approaches that heavily rely on high-quality labeled data for model training.
+} \IEEEPARstart{T}{he} field of affective computing is experiencing rapid growth in Electroencephalography (EEG)-based emotion recognition.
+However, the predominant focus in current research lies on supervised learning approaches that heavily rely on high-quality labeled data for model training.
 This process can be labor-intensive, expensive, and complicated to acquire.
-In contrast, a vast amount of readily available unlabeled data presents an opportunity for semi-supervised learning (SSL), where a small amount of labeled data can be combined with a large amount of unlabeled data to construct models with enhanced generalization capacity while reducing the burden of extensive labeling efforts\cite{van2020survey}.
+In contrast, a vast amount of readily available unlabeled data presents an opportunity for semi-supervised learning (SSL), where a small amount of labeled data can be combined with a large amount of unlabeled data to construct models.
+The generalization capacity could be enhanced, while the burden of extensive labeling efforts could be reduced\cite{van2020survey}.